AnanyaAppan/OS-mini-project---Banking-system/README.md

 # Commands to compile and run

 ## Compilation
-To compile for server : make server
+To compile for server : make server <br>
 To compile for client : make client

 ## Execution
-To execute server : ./server
+To execute server : ./server <br>
 To execute client : ./client

 # Commands to clean